bitliner/restful-mongo/README.md

-# Access data using restful-mongo based http server
+# Example of HTTP request

 **You can do the following request**